quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Congestion Avoidance

-Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically increases the congestion window by one maximum datagram size per congestion window acknowledged, and MUST NOT increase the congestion window faster.
+NewReno congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically increases the congestion window by one maximum datagram size per congestion window acknowledged, and MUST NOT increase the congestion window faster.
 When a loss or ECN-CE marking is detected, the sender MUST reduce the congestion window.
 NewReno halves the congestion window, sets the slow start threshold to the new congestion window, and then enters the recovery period.